Cover image: Woodleywonderworks

 If you can’t find role models or resources in your community, get online.
 Social media is a great resource for learning more about this stuff – follow Stemettes on Facebook, Twitter and Instagram, for example, or check out hashtags like #thankyoustemwomen and #girlswithtoys on Twitter for examples of women in the industry sharing what they do.
 Jump!
 Magazine is another great place for kids to read more about science and tech, and there are lots of technical YouTubers with channels that young people can watch to learn more.

 You can also help your daughter find out about offline opportunities, like a code club in her area.
 Stemettes offers free events and programmes for girls of all ages, giving them the chance to meet women role models in the industry and build their tech skills.

-We hear a lot about the skills deficit in STEM fields, but statistics say 2 out of 3 STEM graduate girls don’t go for STEM roles.
+We hear a lot about the skills deficit in STEM fields, but statistics say two out of three STEM graduate girls don’t go for STEM roles.
 Why do you think that is?

 Availability of role models and representation is a huge issue for girls.
 Not being able to see someone like you succeeding in industry makes it harder to choose a STEM career even once you’ve already decided to study that subject in school.

 There’s a disconnect once you reach the end of your degree – girls don’t necessarily understand how to get paid to do what they’re passionate about.
 For example if you’ve done a physics degree, becoming an academic physicist isn’t your only option.
 That degree teaches transferrable skills that lots of employers might want, but girls who aren’t aware of the jobs they could get won’t go for them.
 This is an issue for boys, too, but to a lesser extent – and because only a quarter of STEM graduates are girls to begin with, it’s leading to a serious shortage of women going into STEM fields.